zhixuanevelynwu/open_world_game/readme.md

-# Random Forest: a Terraria Inspired Open World Game
+# A Terraria Inspired Open World Game

 ## About <a name = "about"></a>